SaraR-1/Immigration/README.md

 This is the gender distribution over the years, aggregated both on the destination and the origin territories.

+Form this stacked barplot, the distribution across the gender seems to be quite balanced.

 ## Zones Distribution Plots
 Here I am gonna show the zones distribution across the years.
 With zones I mean the Italian territories division:
 - Centro;